Alfred Radcliffe-Brown: Concept of function

 Radcliffe-Brown has often been associated with functionalism, and is considered by some to be the founder of structural functionalism.
 Structural Functionalism, which can be traced back to sociologist Émile Durkheim, is the social theory that assumes societal institution (e.g. Government, school systems, family structures, etc.) play a role in its success.
 Through the two different group dynamics; Mechanical solidarity a "sentimental attraction of social units or groups that perform the same or similar functions" & Organic solidarity, which is relies on "interdependence based on differentiated functions and specialization", a society creates a web that allows a cohesive existence of heterogenous groups.
-Alfred built off of these principles believing that studying social structures like kinship ties would be evidence enough for understanding how social structures affect the maintenance of a society stating, "human beings are connected by a complex network of social relations.
+Alfred developed these principles believing that studying social structures like kinship ties would be evidence enough for understanding how social structures affect the maintenance of a society, stating, "human beings are connected by a complex network of social relations.
 I use the term "social structure" to denote this network of actually existing relations".
 (On Social Structure, 190) He also clarifies that "We may define it as a condition in which all parts of the system work together with a sufficient degree of harmony or internal consistency, i.e., without producing persistent conflicts which can neither be resolved nor regulated".
 (On the Concept of Function in Social Science, 181).
 Nonetheless, Radcliffe-Brown vehemently denied being a functionalist, and carefully distinguished his concept of function from that of Malinowski, who openly advocated functionalism.
-While Malinowski's functionalism claimed that social practices could be directly explained by their ability to satisfy basic biological needs, Radcliffe-Brown rejected this as baseless.
+While Malinowski's functionalism claimed that social practices could be explained directly by their ability to satisfy basic biological needs, Radcliffe-Brown rejected this as baseless.
 Instead, influenced by the process philosophy of Alfred North Whitehead, he claimed that the fundamental units of anthropology were processes of human life and interaction.
-Because these are by definition characterized by constant flux, what calls for explanation is the occurrence of stability.
+Because these are by definition characterized by constant flux, what needs explaining is the occurrence of stability.
 Why Radcliffe-Brown asked, would some patterns of social practices repeat themselves and even seem to become fixed?
-He reasoned that this would at least require that other practices must not conflict with them too much; and that in some cases, it may be that practices grow to support each other, a notion he called 'coadaptation', deriving from the biological term.
+He reasoned that this would at least require that other practices must not conflict with them too much; and that in some cases, it may be that practices grow to reinforce each other, a notion he termed 'coadaptation', deriving from the biological term.
 Functional analysis, then, was just the attempt to explain stability by discovering how practices fit together to sustain that stability; the 'function' of practice was just its role in sustaining the overall social structure, insofar as there was a stable social structure (Radcliffe-Brown 1957).